-Who should apply to the School of Politics and Economics?
+Who should apply to the Division of Politics and Economics?

 Must I have an undergraduate degree in political science or